m3db/m3/src/dbnode/encoding/proto/docs/encoding.md

 In the first phase, any eligible custom fields are compressed as described in the "Compression Techniques" section.

-In the second phase, the Protobuf marshaling format is used to encode and decode the data, with the caveat that fields are compared at the top level and re-encoding is avoided if they have not changed.
+In the second phase, the Protobuf marshalling format is used to encode and decode the data, with the caveat that fields are compared at the top level and re-encoding is avoided if they have not changed.

 #### Custom Compressed Protobuf Fields